mbenzekri/formulizer/docs/examples/general/api.md

-## formulizer API
+## FzForm API

-Formulizer is a W3C-compliant web component:
+FzForm is a W3C-compliant web component:

 - load the bundle formulizer.js (dev env) or formulizer.min.js (prod env)
 - the tag to be used is: `<fz-form ></fz-form>`